MinecraftForge/Documentation/docs/resources/server/recipes/custom.md

 RecipeSerializer
 ----------------

 A `RecipeSerializer` is responsible for decoding JSONs and communicating across the network for an associated `Recipe` subtype.
 Each recipe decoded by the serializer is saved as a unique instance within the `RecipeManager`.
+A `RecipeSerializer` must be [registered][forge].

 Only three methods need to be implemented for a `RecipeSerializer`: